NEONScience/NEON-Data-Skills/_posts/science-videos/2016-01-26-How_Lidar_Works.md

 ---

-This NEON Science video overviews what lidar or light detection and ranging is, how it works and what types of information it can provide.
-The video was produced by the National Ecological Observatory Network - a non profit project devoted to open science and open data.
+This NEON Science video overviews what LiDAR, or light detection and ranging, is, how it works and what types of information it can provide.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EYbhNSUnIdU" frameborder="0" allowfullscreen></iframe>